techidaily/site-games-able/source/_posts/avoid-the-frustration-of-game-freezes-by-overcoming-10-common-problems.md

  It might seem obvious, but people still sometimes forget to compare their system specs with a game's minimum requirements.
 You wouldn't buy diesel for a petrol-powered car, would you?
 So why buy a video game without checking that it will work?

- When[buying games online from Steam](https://www.makeuseof.com/is-it-safe-to-buy-games-from-steam/) and similar services, you can check the system requirements by reading the game's description.
+ When [buying games online from Steam](https://www.makeuseof.com/is-it-safe-to-buy-games-from-steam/) and similar services, you can check the system requirements by reading the game's description.
 You can also find this information on the publisher's website.

 ![System Requirements Statement on Steam](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/system-requirements-statement-on-steam.jpg)

  Without suitable hardware, you'll need to upgrade your PC before you can play the game.
-This can mean anything from[buying a new gaming PC](https://www.makeuseof.com/tag/buying-gaming-pc-tips/) to adding extra storage space to your computer.
+This can mean anything from [buying a new gaming PC](https://www.makeuseof.com/tag/buying-gaming-pc-tips/) to adding extra storage space to your computer.

 ## 2 Excessive Overclocking Is Causing Instability

  Overclocking is when users run their systems at higher speeds than the manufacturer recommends to increase their performance.
-While[overclocking isn’t as popular](https://www.makeuseof.com/is-overclocking-really-dead/) as it was, many gamers still overclock their CPUs to gain performance benefits.
+While [overclocking isn’t as popular](https://www.makeuseof.com/is-overclocking-really-dead/) as it was, many gamers still overclock their CPUs to gain performance benefits.
 When coupled with good ventilation and cooling, CPU overclocking can reap great results.

  However, it isn't a foolproof way of increasing performance.
 If you experience system instability or game crashes, you should consider resetting your processor (and GPU, if appropriate) to default settings.